 In the Foundation Stage, we follow the Early Years Foundation Stage Curriculum, which covers the following areas of learning:

-Key Stages 1 and 2 follow the National Curriculum which covers the following compulsory subjects: English, mathematics, science, design and technology, history, geography, art and design, music, physical education including swimming, computing and modern foreign languages.
-In addition to this we provide Religious Education in line with a locally agreed syllabus, personal, social and health education (PHSE) and citizenship.
+Key Stages 1 and 2 follow the National Curriculum which covers: English, mathematics, science, computing, design and technology, history, geography, art, music, physical education including swimming, computing and modern foreign languages.
+In addition to this we provide Religious Education in line with a locally agreed syllabus, SMSC (Spiritual, Moral, Social and Cultural Development) and PSHE ( Personal, Social and Health Education).

 Throughout lessons and daily school life we endeavour to develop the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 We are keen that our pupils recognize how both the school’s values and their own role within implementing these reflect the wider values of the nation.